symfony/symfony-docs/frontend/encore/simple-example.rst

     }

 That's it!
 This controller's code - and any modules that it imports - will be split to *separate* files by Encore.
-Then, those files won't be downloaded until the moment a matching element (e.g. ``<div data-controller="lazy-example">``) appears on the page!
+Then, those files will not be downloaded until the moment a matching element (e.g. ``<div data-controller="lazy-example">``) appears on the page!